 Alright, let’s dig into the process.

-So first the form boards went up.
-It started with the foundation crew saying “tell us where you want it” and Adam and I were like “HERE”…. and they got to work.
-(Actually that’s not entirely true… first we fought a little, measured a lot, and then were like “whatever, just put it here.”)
+So first, the form boards went up.
+It started with the foundation crew saying “Tell us where you want it” and my husband and I were like “HERE”…. and they got to work.
+(Actually, that’s not entirely true… first, we fought a little, measured a lot, and then were like “Whatever, just put it here.”)

 (We decided last-minute to make our porch larger, which is why there is a tree in the way.)